zkrising/Tachi/docs/docs/codebase/setup/config.md

 and profile pictures.
 This is a folder somewhere on the system (presumably using nginx serve-static).

+### CDN_URL

+- Type: URL or null (Optional).

+This parameter dictates where the CDN server is.
+Requests that hit the CDN will be redirected here.
+If null, or not present, `tachi-server` will use filesystem calls for the files (and return them) instead of redirects.

+!!! note
+	Nginx Serve-Static is relatively easy to set up, and provides massive performance increases for this kind of stufff.

+	I highly recommend against leaving this null, as you can cause large performance deficits.

 ### PORT

 - Type: Port (1-65536)